AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-In the case of a `operator>>`, the reference `w` inside the function is bound to `localWidget`.
-In
-contrast, regardless of whether an `exception` is caught by value or by reference (can't be caught
+`w` binds to `localWidget` without getting copied.
+In contrast, whether an `exception` is catch by value or by
-by pointer because of type mismatch), a copy of `localWidget` must be made.
-That is because when
+reference (can't be catch by pointer because of type mismatch), `localWidget` is copied.
+When `localWidget` goes out
-`localWidget` goes out of scope, the destructor is called leaving a carcass of what was once
+of scope, the destructor is called leaving garbage that what was once `localWidget`.
-`localWidget`.

-Copying occurs even if there is no danger of destruction.
-This also means that no matter what
+Copying occurs even if there's no danger of destruction.
+After the call to `throw localWidget`, it's impossible
-happens to `localWidget` after it is caught by reference, it is impossible to modify it.
+to change.

 ``` cpp
 catch (Widget w)
 catch (Widget& w)
 ```

-Taking into account `exception` copying, `catch`ing by value will copy the object *twice*.
-One to
+`catch` by reference copies an `exception` *once* , while `catch` by value will copy the object *twice*: one copy to
-create a temporary`exception` as it leaves scope and another to copy the temporary into `w`.
+create a temporary `exception` as it leaves scope, and another to copy the temporary into `w`.
-`catch`ing by reference only copies the object once.

 #### Copying vs. propagation